 - It is on the Southwestern tip of Cebu, facing the Tañon Strait which has already been declared a marine wildlife reserve… hence, a great place for whale and dolphin watching.
 Right across is Negros Oriental.
 Dumaguete anyone?

-- It had already established its tourism industry since the 1970s.
+- It’s an established tourist spot since the 1970s.

 - It has some of the best and least expensive diving spots in the region.
 Marine life is so vast, rich and unexploited you’d wish you grew gills and lived down in that seabed instead.